Core technical indicators, used in trading strategies.

 Input parameters:

-Stochastic Oscillator is a momentum indicator that compares a security's closing price to its price range over a specific period.
-It consists of two lines: %K (fast line) and %D (slow line), helping identify overbought/oversold conditions and potential trend reversals.
+Stochastic %K is the fast line of the Stochastic Oscillator.
+It compares a security's closing price to its price range over a specific period, helping identify overbought/oversold conditions and potential trend reversals.

 e.g SQL